theMackabu/pmc/README.md

 - Open a terminal in the project folder
 - Check if you have cargo (Rust's package manager) installed, just type in `cargo`
 - If cargo is installed, run `cargo build --release`
-- Put the executable into one of your PATH entries
+- Put the executable into one of your PATH entries, usually `/bin/` or `/usr/bin/`
-  - Linux: usually /bin/ or /usr/bin/
-  - Windows: C:\Windows\System32 is good for it but don't use windows